HeyKJ/mariadb-csv-to-db/README.md

 1. Access your csv file
 2. Decoding your csv file
 3. Parsing your csv record → fields(array) using props(quote, delimiter, escape)
 4. Modifying your fields
 5(option1).
 Set parameter if props.database.columns is array
 5(option2).
 Set parameter using header (modified fields) if props.database.columns is null
-6. Skip header ? then not pushing header into values(array)
+6. Skip header true ? not pushing header into values(array)
 7. Pushing your fields to values until values.length < sizePerTime
 8. Batch values
 *if values.length !== affetcedRows(batch insert result) ? then throw Error